-Edinburgh has been named one of the best places to live and work in the UK.
-This historical city is notable for its fine Georgian and Victorian architecture, striking parks and remarkable skyline.
+Edinburgh has consistently been named one of the best places to live and work in the UK.
+The city is notable for its fine Georgian and Victorian architecture, striking parks and remarkable skyline.

 Edinburgh is also a city for business.
 It is the second largest financial centre in the UK with a thriving, diverse economy and a highly educated, motivated workforce.
 Several major global financial institutions - banks, insurance companies, investment houses and brokers - have their HQs in Edinburgh.